The best photo editing software for Macs in 2023

 Creative control

-Editing software geared towards beginners and hobbyists won’t offer as many tools or editing options as more professional options.
-For example, beginner programs may not allow you to edit out or selectively edit parts of an image.
-Some will allow you to layer images or play with text and other graphic features.
+Editing software geared towards beginners and hobbyists won’t offer as many tools or editing options as more options.
+For example, beginner programs may not allow you to edit out objects or selectively edit parts of an image.
+Some will allow you to layer images or with text and other graphic features.
 And some programs will have built-in filters or allow third-party filters, whereas some will not.
-Deciding how much creative control you want over your images and what types of tools you want may want access to will help you out which program is best.
+Deciding how much creative control you want over your images and what types of tools you want may want access to will help you figure out which program is best.
 But keep in mind that just because you don’t know what something means now, that doesn’t mean you may not have use for it in the future.

 File compatibility